drachtio/drachtio-dialogflow-phone-gateway/README.md

-lang - language dialect to use, events.welcome - optional, if provided an event to send with the initial dialogflow streaming intent request hostword - hotword or phrase to use to "barge in" (i.e. interrupt audio).
+lang - language dialect to use, events.welcome - optional, if provided an event to send with the initial dialogflow streaming intent request hostword - hotword or phrase to use to "barge in" (i.e. interrupt audio). recordDirectory - option, directory path for the session recording

+Note: route by DID by create config object with the DID as the key.
+See the sample config for an example

 ```
   "callTransfer": {